 Programme: M.Tech.
-Semester : II
+Semester: II

-Advance Design of Foundation Course Code: SOE-M-SE204(1)
+Name of the Advance Design of Course Code: SOE-M-SE204(1)

+Course: Foundation

-Credits : 4 No of Hours : 4 Hrs/Week
+Credits: 4 No of Hours: 4 Hrs/Week

 Max Marks: 100

 This course is meant primarily for senior undergraduate and post-graduate students in Civil, Aerospace and Mechanical Engineering.